falkr/ttm4115/pages/unit-1-setup/teamwork-2.md

 * Conclude on the last page with expectations that you have towards each other.

 :delivery:
-Copy the PPTX with your final answer into your team's channel / Shared / Unit 1 (folder for this unit).
+Copy the PPTX with your final answer into your team's channel / Shared / Unit01 (folder for this unit).
 Done!